Jason97even/alx-system_engineering-devops/0x02-shell_redirections/README.md

-17_is a script that displays all the lines in the file /etc/passwd that do not contain the pattern “bin” 18_is a script that displays all lines of the file /etc/ssh/sshd_config starting with a letter 19_is a script that replaces all characters A and c from input to Z and e respectively
+17_is a script that displays all the lines in the file /etc/passwd that do not contain the pattern “bin” 18_is a script that displays all lines of the file /etc/ssh/sshd_config starting with a letter 19_is a script that replaces all characters A and c from input to Z and e respectively 20_is a script that removes all letters c and C from input